2017–2018 South African listeriosis outbreak: Reactions after cause was known

 Following the announcement, Tiger Brand's stock price on the Johannesburg Stock Exchange dropped by 7%, resulting in a R5.7bn (equivalent to US$438.69 million) reduction in total value.
 At a press conference the next day, Tiger Brands CEO Lawrence MacDougall denied responsibility, stating "There is no direct link between any of the deaths and our products."
 When pressed by journalists, he refused to apologize.

 The South African government issued a recall notice of all products of RCL Foods Limited and Enterprise Foods and Rainbow Chicken facilities on March 4.
 Tiger Brands reportedly admitted to knowing about the presence of listeria in some of its products eighteen days before the government recall.

 On March 5, Botswana, Namibia, Mauritius, Mozambique, Malawi and Zambia suspended all imports of processed meat from South Africa.
 Kenya followed suit on the next day.

 In December 2018 the South Gauteng High Court granted a certification order opening up the process for class-action lawsuit against Tiger Brands for around 1,000 claimants.
 Each claimant might be eligible to seek between R100,000 and R2,000,000 in compensation for their losses due to the outbreak.
+On April 25, 2025, Tiger Brands made a settlement offer in the lawsuit without admitting liability.